What is Stress and How to Deal With It

 Stress is a response we have towards challenging or difficult situations that come up in life.
+We are here to help you deal with your stress.

 Stress can be either positive or negative depending on how it is affecting us and how we manage stress.
 Put simply, stress is our response to a stressor.
-Think of the stressor of an upcoming exam.
-There is stress or pressure to do well, to study and make sure you cover the topic well enough and do quizzes to test yourself.

-At times can be positive as it motivates like studying for an exam or preparing for an exam.
-Stress can be negative in that it may stop us from preparing or dealing with the stressors.
+At times, stress can be positive as it motivates preparation, for example.
+However, stress can be negative in that it may stop us from preparing or dealing with the stressors.
 Many people may have heard of ‘procrastinating’ where we put off a task by doing anything else.
-Here are we talking about one stress but we can also have multiple stressors occurring at a time which can seem very overwhelming.

 So what is a stressor?